Language selection

 • (i) the common or generic name of the product imported, and its trade name, if any,

-• (ii) the name of the product category, referred to in the schedule, to which the product belongs or the number of the permit issued under subsection 5(1), as the case may be,
+• (ii) if applicable, the name of the category set out in column 1 of Schedule 1 or 2 to which the product belongs or the number of the permit issued under subsection 5(1),

 • (iii) the quantity of the product imported,